zuozhenggh/learning-library/solutions-library/oci-move-improve/ha-oscommerce/ha-oscommerce.md

 2. To create a load balancer, please goto Networking >> Load Balancer as shown below.
     ![](./images/imageR3.png "")

 3. Click Create Load Balancer and give name to your load balancer.
 Select visibility as public and assign Ephemeral IP Address.
 Also select dynamic shape of 10mbps.
-Please select the VCN we created for the workshop and a regional public subnet.
+Please select the VCN you have created for the workshop and a regional public subnet.
 Kindly refer below.
     ![](./images/imageR4.png "")

     **Note:** It is recommended to have load balancer in different public regional subnet than your compute instance's subnet.

 4. A load balancer will distribute the traffic according to the selected policy.
 For this lab, please select Weighted Round Robin.
 Keep everything default.
+To learn more about load balancer policies, refer [here](https://docs.oracle.com/en-us/iaas/Content/Balance/Reference/lbpolicies.htm)
     ![](./images/imageR5.png "")

 5. Please name your load balancer listener and select HTTP as type of traffic your listener will handle.